pedro-maschio/guiapp/README.md

 ## How to Run Locally
 To properly functioning, you need to have Node and MySQL installed.
 You will need to create a database named **guiapress**, don't add any table to it.
 After  doing this, download the project.
-Inside the project folder, open you terminal and type **node install**, this will install all dependencies necessary to running the system.
+Inside the project folder, open you terminal and type **npm install**, this will install all dependencies necessary to running the system.
 Then go to **/categories/Category.js** and uncomment the line 15, then, inside the project folder, run "node index.js".
 Stop the server with Ctrl + C.
 After doing this, go to **/articles/Article.js** and uncomment the line 23.
 Then, do node index.js again